-Here’s a little-known fact: Your employees’ car insurance can cost the whole company if the coverage is too low.
+Your employees’ car insurance can cost the whole company if the coverage is too low.
 All it takes is a single car accident.
-In this post, we'll show you how to protect your organization through a set of guidelines for employees' auto insurance.
+You can protect your organization by following these guidelines for employees' auto insurance.

 A guide to employees' personal car insurance